priya-gitTest/ReproducibleJNotebookTemplate_v1.01/Setup.md

 #pip install ruff
 uv tool install ruff
 ruff version
-ruff check   # Lint all files in the current directory. ruff format  # Format all files in the current directory.
+ruff check   # Lint all files in the current directory. or specify a file name to check for that file. ruff format  # Format all files in the current directory.
 # ruff check --fix
 ```